How do psoriasis and seborrheic dermatitis differ?

 - tazarotene (Tazorac)

-People with more severe scalp psoriasis may need to try several treatments before they find the one that works for them.
+People with more severe scalp psoriasis may need to try and combine several treatments before they find the one that works for them.

 After repeated use, a person's psoriasis may become less responsive to the medication.
 If this happens, they may need a combination of treatments, which they can use in rotation.